-Alico Inc.

-California Coastal Communities Inc.

-Pope Resources

-Thomas Properties Group Inc.

-Bresler & Reiner Inc. Homefed Corp.
+Alico Inc. California Coastal Communities Inc. Pope Resources Thomas Properties Group Inc. Bresler & Reiner Inc. Homefed Corp.
 Tejon Ranch Co.

 In July 2008 the Compensation Committee recommended, and the Board approved, a cost of living and merit increase in base salary of 4% for each of Messrs.
 McMunn and Teeters and 3% for Mr. Apgar.
-These increases were granted retroactive to January 1, 2008 and were based on 2007 performance, having been delayed in January 2008 pending the receipt of the Towers Perrin reports.
-The merit portion of these increases was based on our 2007 performance being at the top of our peer group.
+These increases were granted retroactive to January 1, 2008 and were based on 2007 performance.
+The merit portion of these increases was based on the Company's and each individual's 2007 performance.